CNAG-Biomedical-Informatics/convert-pheno/README.md

        -min-text-similarity-score     Minimum score for cosine similarity (or Sorensen-Dice coefficient) [0.8] (to be used with --search mixed)
-       -no-color                      Don't print colors to STDOUT [>color|no-color] -ohdsi-db                      Use Athena-OHDSI database (~1.2GB) with -iomop -out-dir                       Output (existing) directory
+       -no-color                      Don't print colors to STDOUT [>color|no-color] -ohdsi-db                      Use Athena-OHDSI database (~1.2GB) with -iomop -omop-tables                   (Only valid with -iomop) OMOP-CDM tables to be processed.
+Tables <CONCEPT> and <PERSON> are always included.
+       -out-dir                       Output (existing) directory
        -phl|print-hidden-labels       Print original values (before DB mapping) of text fields <_labels>
        -rcd|redcap-dictionary         REDCap data dictionary CSV file